MrsZ/gitbook-blog/devops/skills.md

 chmod 400 ~/.ssh/awsnetcourse.pem
 ssh-add ~/.sshawsnetcourse.pem

-# connect to first server
+# connect to first server with -A option
 ssh -A ec2-user@52.14.126.230

 # connect to second server
 ssh ec2-user@10.111.2.238
 ```